Are You Building Systems or Building Products? Data Engineer vs. Software Developer Explained

 So while data engineers optimize for throughput and reliability, software developers optimize for user experience and feature velocity.

-Collaboration and Stakeholders
+Collaboration and stakeholders

 Your communication patterns shift dramatically between roles.
 Data engineers coordinate with data scientists who need clean datasets for models.
 You’ll work with analysts who query warehouses for reports, support ML engineers who require training data pipelines, and discuss infrastructure costs with platform teams.